SydWad/better_youtube_v2/README.md

 # Better Youtube

-A Chrome/Brave browser extension that gives you full control over your YouTube browsing experience.
+A Firefox browser extension that gives you full control over your YouTube browsing experience.
 Filter content by type, length, or keyword, and maintain a permanent portable watch history that YouTube cannot reset.

 ## Features